 Our Internship Program

-Stonebrook Exterior is looking for hard-working, motivated students to fulfill internship roles at our offices located in Lincoln, Nebraska and Denver, Colorado.
+Stonebrook Exterior is looking for hard-working, motivated students to fulfill internship roles at our offices located in Lincoln, Nebraska, and Denver, Colorado.

 About Our Internship Program

-Our Internship Program goals are centered around providing meaningful benefit to our interns as well as our organization.
+Our Internship Program goals are centered around providing meaningful benefits to our interns as well as our organization.
 Following our program, you will gain an overall understanding of the different managerial processes regarding construction management in both the field and the office.
 You will observe and participate in all aspects of construction management that are typically encountered in the construction work place.
-Seniors, by the end of your internship, you will also have gained a network of industry professionals and possibly receive a job offer from Stonebrook Exterior to join our team.
+By the end of your internship, you will also have gained a network of industry professionals and possibly receive a job offer from Stonebrook Exterior to join our team.

 Educational Background Requirements & Eligibility

 The internship program is open to college students studying a relevant field of education.
-I.E. Construction Management, Construction Engineering, etc. The student must have a vailed driver’s license.
+I.E. Construction Management, Construction Engineering, etc. The student must have a valid driver’s license.
 Stonebrook Exterior will provide housing advice; however, it is up to the student to find and pay for all housing related expenses.

 Our Internship Program runs year-round.
 Start and end dates will coincide with the intern’s school schedule.
 The internship positions offered during the summer months are considered full-time positions.
 Expectations would be for minimum 40-hour work weeks and more if additional time is needed.

-- Construction Management Interns are strategically introduced to the construction process, starting in estimating.
-While in estimating, you will be exposed to plan reading, takeoffs, estimating and contract execution.
+- Construction Management Interns are strategically introduced to the construction process starting in estimating.
+While in estimating, you will be exposed to plan reading, takeoffs, estimating, and contract execution.

 - Once you become familiar with the pre-construction process, you may be assigned to a project or projects in the field.
 Here, you will observe and participate in the various aspects of actual construction.